 DxO PhotoLab

 Aside from being a fine photo manager, DxO Photo Lab has features like an automatic masking brush, a degraded filter, and typical correction tools to stand apart from the rest.
-It makes noise reduction, enhances sharpness, haze removal, etc., which are notables.
+It reduces noise reduction, enhances sharpness, haze removal, etc., which are notables.

-It’s available for both Windows and macOS.
-It’s not free either but has a 30-day trial period for any of its paid packages.
+Itโ€™s available for Windows and macOS.
+Itโ€™s not free, either, but any of its paid packages has a 30-day trial period.

 Try it here: DxO PhotoLab